Diverse dinosaur-dominated ichnofaunas from the Potomac Group (Lower Cretaceous) Maryland

 - Ray Stanford , Martin G. Lockley , and Robert E. Weems

 Until recently fossil footprints were virtually unknown from the Cretaceous of the eastern United States.
 The discovery of about 300 footprints in iron-rich siliciclastic facies of the Patuxent Formation (Potomac Group) of Aptian age is undoubtedly one of the most significant Early Cretaceous track discoveries since the Paluxy track discoveries in Texas in the 1930s.
 The Patuxent tracks include theropod, sauropod, ankylosaur and ornithopod dinosaur footprints, pterosaur tracks, and miscellaneous mammal and other vertebrate ichnites that collectively suggest a diversity of about 14 morphotypes.
 This is about twice the previous maximum estimate for any known Early Cretaceous vertebrate ichnofauna.
 Among the more distinctive forms are excellent examples of hypsilophodontid tracks and a surprisingly large mammal footprint.
 A remarkable feature of the Patuxent track assemblage is the high proportion of small tracks indicative of hatchlings, independently verified by the discovery of a hatchling-sized dinosaur.
 Such evidence suggests the proximity of nest sites.
 The preservation of such small tracks is very rare in the Cretaceous track record, and indeed throughout most of the Mesozoic.

-Diverse dinosaur-dominated ichnofaunas from the potomac group (Lower Cretaceous) Maryland
+- Diverse dinosaur-dominated ichnofaunas from the Potomac Group (Lower Cretaceous) Maryland

-Ichnos:an International Journal of Plant and Animal Traces
+- Ichnos: An International Journal for Plant and Animal Traces

 - 19 p.

 - Last page:

 - United States